Fire and rescue services

 Cross-border political tensions and unrest create security risks for regions of Israel close to its borders with Egypt, Lebanon and Syria.

-We advise do not travel to border areas with Lebanon.
+We continue to advise do not travel to border areas with Lebanon.
 These have been closed by Israeli authorities.
-Authorities are monitoring security on Israel’s northern border.
+Authorities are monitoring security on Israel's northern border.
 Some residents have been advised to evacuate by local authorities.

 There's a significant military presence in the area.
 The security situation could get worse without notice.